Jake-Eshelman-Portfolio/Chat_GPT_Data_Scraping/README.md

 ## Overview
 This project demonstrates how to use OpenAI's API to generate responses using the gpt-3.5-turbo model and save the output to an Excel file.
 It consists of a Python script that reads a prompt from a text file, sends it to the OpenAI API, and writes the response to an Excel file in a specific format.

+The project was generated to assist with my personal research on topics, but I am currently working to customize it to be generalizable.
+Future improvements include:
+1. Making the fields it returns more easily configurable
+2. Addressing problems with hallucination or adding secondary validation to information
+3. Making the prompt more customizable

 ## Prerequisites
 - Python 3.x
 - An OpenAI API key